Redkiller5451/Powerplay/README.md

 I turn into the alignement of the card that last picks me

 ### Industrialist (Good, Outcast)
-One character is Mad as an in-play character
+One character is Mad as an Out of play Character.
+Learn a mad card.

 ## MINIONS